 Proverbs 13:12 - Hope deferred makes the heart sick, but when the desire comes, it is a tree of life.

-These proverbs describe characteristics and fruit of the Holy Spirit (Spirit of wisdom, unprofaned speech, righteousness, and hope fulfilled in Him), as found in the following passages:
+These characteristics are fruit of the Holy Spirit (Spirit of wisdom, unprofaned speech, righteousness, and hope fulfilled in Him), and are also in the following passages:

 Isaiah 11:2 - The Spirit of the LORD shall rest upon Him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the LORD.